Guidelines for Writing Good Judge Questions

 - Interpersonal skills.

 This one is even worse.
 Firstly, "most important" isn't a factual statement.
 It's just a matter of opinion, and different judges are going to have different opinions about the one that's the most important.
 Secondly, these answers overlap.
 Answer 2 is a subset of answer 5; being good at "interpersonal skills" is strictly better than being good at only "teamwork, diplomacy, and maturity", since "interpersonal skills" covers more areas.
 Similarly, "the ability to head judge a large event" requires all of the other skills.
-So even if "teamwork, diplomacy, and maturity" were unambiguously the most important skill, it would be impossible to tell whether answer #2, #4, or #5 would be the one marked as "correct".
+So even if "teamwork, diplomacy, and maturity" were unambiguously the most important skill out of the eight L3 qualities, it would be impossible to tell whether answer #2, #4, or #5 would be the one marked as "correct".

 - Solicit feedback.
 Everyone can make mistakes, and question-writing is no different.
 Ask another judge to look over your questions before you're done.
 If they're a judge who knows the content but still has trouble picking out the "correct" answer, that's a sign that your questions are probably too vague.
 If they have trouble parsing what's going on in the question, that might mean that it's too complicated.
 Listen the feedback you get and act on it accordingly.